gitOmkar/humOmkar/README.md

 Learning Git
 This the branch of the master codebase
-Will create the c# project soon under this branch HeLLO VSC World Im tRYING
+Will create the c# project soon under this branch HeLLO VSC World Im tRYING New Branch 7